Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Introduction

+By $\epsilon$-approximate solution, we mean that the algorithm finds $x\in \R^n$ such that $c^\top x-c^\top x^*\leq \epsilon$, where $x^*$ is the optimal solution.
+The key to obtain our result is a small space implementation of leverage score and Lewis weights, so that we can utilize the Lee-Sidford barrier~\cite{ls14}, with the number of passes depending on the smaller dimension.

+In conjunction with an SDD solver in $\wt O(n)$ space, our next result shows that in the semi-streaming model, we can solve the minimum vertex cover problem on a bipartite graph with $\wt O(\sqrt{m})$ passes.

-We also show that minimum vertex cover in bipartite graph, which is the dual problem of maximum matching, can be solved within the same number of passes and space.
-A \emph{vertex cover} of a graph is a set of vertices that includes at least one endpoint of every edge of the graph, and a \emph{minimum vertex cover} is a vertex cover of minimum size. \begin{theorem}[Informal version of Theorem \ref{thm:minimum_vertex_cover}] Given a bipartite graph $G$ with $n$ vertices and $m$ edges, there exists a streaming algorithm that computes a minimum vertex cover of $G$ in $\wt{O}(\sqrt{m})$ passes and $\wt{O}(n)$ space with probability $1-1/\poly(n)$.\footnote{We can actually solve a \emph{generalized} version of the minimum vertex cover problem in bipartite graph: each edge $e$ needs to be \emph{covered} for at least $b_e \in \Z^{+}$ times, where the case of $b = \mathbf{1}_m$ is the classic minimum vertex cover.} \end{theorem}
+\begin{theorem}[ \ifdefined\isarxiv Minimum vertex cover, informal version of Theorem \ref{thm:minimum_vertex_cover} \else Minimum vertex cover, informal version of Theorem 9.7 in Full version \cite{full} \fi ] Given a bipartite graph $G$ with $n$ vertices and $m$ edges, there exists a streaming algorithm that computes a minimum vertex cover of $G$ in $\wt{O}(\sqrt{m})$ passes and $\wt{O}(n)$ space with probability $1-1/\poly(n)$.\footnote{We can actually solve a \emph{generalized} version of the minimum vertex cover problem in bipartite graph: each edge $e$ needs to be \emph{covered} for at least $b_e \in \Z^{+}$ times, where the case of $b = \mathbf{1}_m$ is the classic minimum vertex cover.} \end{theorem}

-Our main result is obtained by a novel application of IPM together with SDD system solver in the streaming model.
-To the best of our knowledge, this is the first work that implements those techniques in the streaming model in which only $\wt{O}(n)$ space is allowed.
-We put our result of SDD solver here for possible independent interests. \begin{theorem}[Informal version of Theorem~\ref{thm:stream_lsolve}] There is a streaming algorithm which takes input an SDD matrix $A$, a vector $b \in \mathbb{R}^n$, and a parameter $\epsilon \in (0, 1)$, if there exists $x^* \in \mathbb{R}^n$ such that $A x^* = b$, then with probability $1-1/\poly(n)$, the algorithm returns an $x \in \mathbb{R}^n$ such that

-in $O(1 + \log(1/\epsilon) / \log\log n)$ passes and $\widetilde{O}(n)$ space.\footnote{Our algorithm can actually solve any SDD$_0$ system, which is more general than an SDD system.
-See a formal definition of SDD$_0$ matrix in Section~\ref{sec:notations}.} \end{theorem}

-We hope the tools developed in this paper will find further applications in the study of streaming algorithms and beyond.
+The reason we end up with $\wt O(\sqrt{m})$ passes instead of $\wt O(\sqrt{n})$ passes is that to compute some fundamental quantities such as leverage scores or Lewis weights, we need to solve $\Theta(m)$ SDD systems and result in a total of $\wt O(m\sqrt{n})$ passes.
+By using the logarithmic barrier, we only need to solve $O(1)$ SDD systems per iteration, which gives the $\wt O(\sqrt{m})$ passes.

+We are now ready to present our result for bipartite matching in $\wt O(\sqrt{m})$ passes, which solves the longstanding problem of whether maximum weight matching can be solved in $o(n)$ passes for any $m=n^{2-c}$ with $c>0$.